Do a business energy audit

 No

-Where it is safe to do so, regularly clean your light fittings and lamps to ensure light output is maximised.
+Schedule cleaning of light fittings and lamps so light output is maximised.

 Have you put controls on external lighting to limit the amount of time they are on?
 Yes